-Dr Michael Harte has over 12 years' experience in the field of neuropharmacology, specialising in research relating to the characterisation of neurochemical pathways involved cognitive dysfunction.
+Dr Michael Harte has 20 years' experience in the field of neuropharmacology, specialising in research relating to the characterisation of neurotransmitter pathways involved in cognitive dysfunction.

 He graduated from University College Dublin with a BSc in Physiology in 1999, and he gained his PhD from University College Dublin (2003) for work utilising microdialysis to characterise pathways involved in cognitive function.

 He worked as a post-doctoral research fellow at the University of Sheffield (2003–2005), and Queens University Belfast (2005–2008) on projects investigating neurochemical and pathological deficits in animal models of schizophrenia.

 Dr Harte is Senior Lecturer in the Division of Pharmacy and Optometry at the University of Manchester.

 Dr Ben Grayson is the CSO and co-founder of b-neuro.

 Dr Grayson has more than 20 years of behavioural expertise in Neuro-pharmacology at the University of Bradford, and more recently at the University of Manchester.

 Ben received his MPhil at the University of Bradford in 2003, and successfully defended his PhD thesis in May 2012.